 4. For each year of the planning horizon, an estimate of the incremental and cumulative demand reduction and energy savings due to the potential demand-side program; and -

-Table 33 and Table 34 below present the incremental annual program potential demand savings by year for each of the program design scenarios as presented in the 2016 DSM Potential Study.
+Table 34 below presents the incremental annual program potential demand savings by year for each of the program design scenarios as presented in the April 2017 Study as well as the January 2018 Update.